NotThatRqd/MiniWorld2/README.md

+# ⚠️ Notice

+MiniWorld2 **does not** have all features implemented and is not ready for use!!
+Sorry, I'm still working on it!

-# MiniWorld2
+## MiniWorld2

-MiniWorld2 is a Minecraft (Paper) utility plugin for easily creating temporary instances of Minecraft worlds!
+MiniWorld2 is a [Minecraft Paper](https://papermc.io/) utility/API plugin for easily creating temporary instances of Minecraft worlds!
 The intended use case for MiniWorld2 is for mini-games, instanced dungeons, or other applications where a small temporary world is ideal.
+At this point there is no online Maven repository, you just have to download, build, and add it to your own local Maven repository if you want to use it.

 The original MiniWorld plugin was created by [TheKDub](https://github.com/thekdub).
-Originally I was going to simply update the old code, but at this point it seems it would be easier to simply re-write it as a whole, as the old code was very messy and to be honest I *hate* migrating legacy code.
+At first I was going to simply update the old code, but at this point it seems it would be easier to simply re-write it as a whole, as the old code was very messy and to be honest I *hate* migrating legacy code.

+## Dependencies 🧰
+MiniWorld2 **REQUIRES** [Multiverse-Core](https://www.spigotmc.org/resources/multiverse-core.390/) to work!!
+Make sure to also download [Multiverse-Core](https://www.spigotmc.org/resources/multiverse-core.390/) and put it in the plugins folder along with MiniWorld2.

 ## Supported Versions:
 - Paper 1.19.4